 IMPORTANT: If you use Remove-MsolGroup in PowerShell to delete a group, this will delete the group permanently.
-When using PowerShell to delete groups, it's best practice to use Remove-AzureADMSGroup to soft-delete the O365 group.
-That way you can get it back if needed.
+When using PowerShell to delete groups, it's best practice to use Remove-AzureADMSGroup to soft-delete the Office 365 group.
+That way you can restore it if needed.

 Install the preview version of the Azure Active Directory Module for Windows PowerShell

-As a best practice, we recommend always staying current: uninstall the old AzureADPreview version and get the latest one before you run PowerShell commands.
+As a best practice, we recommend always staying current: uninstall the old AzureADPreview or old AzureAD version and get the latest one.

 Open Windows PowerShell as an administrator: